pesjakves/BuildVersionUnity/README.md

 # BuildVersionUnity
 Utility for Versioning builds in Unity 6.3 .
-Keeps your builds organized.
+Keeps your build naming and versioning organized with a toolbar panel and a custom editor window.

 CONTENT
 1. Toolbar panel that shows the current build number and date.
 Drop-down allows you to select the bump of build.
 Button opens build settings.